AllTheMods/alltheguides/docs/atma/mobfarms.md

 === "Evilcraft Spikes"

-    Place a `Powered Sanguinary Pedestal` with some `Spiked Plates` ont top on them on the floor and start collecting the blood as mobs die on them.
+    Place a `Powered Sanguinary Pedestal` with some `Spiked Plates` on top of them on the floor and start collecting the blood as mobs die on them.

     ![Evilcraft Spikes Example](img/mobfarms/evilcraft_spikes.png)